-Worldwide Knit in Public Day is celebrated on June 11 every year.
+Worldwide Knit in Public Day is celebrated on the second Saturday of June every year.
 The objective of the holiday is to showcase knitting as an enjoyable activity to partake in — for all ages, not just doting grandparents looking to make a sweater for their darling grandchildren.
 The day brings with it a sense of community for knitters, who often celebrate together by knitting in public spaces to make their hobby more visible and accessible to the public.
 Worldwide Knit in Public Day was founded in 2005 by Danielle Landes and remains the world’s largest knitting event.

 History of Worldwide Knit in Public Day

 Knitting happens to be one of the oldest ways of making clothes.
 The earliest known accounts of knitting date it back to — at least — fifth-century Egypt.
 Egyptians used to knit cotton fibers, not wool.
 During this period, it was common for knitwear to have blessings or symbols knitted into them to avoid bad luck for the wearer.
 The practice later reached Europe through Mediterranean trade routes and the Americas with colonialism.

 Knitting soon spread across the globe.
 Knitted weatherproof sweaters for sailors became relatively common in the 14th century.
 The advent of the Industrial Revolution brought with it the automation of tasks — knitting was no different.
 Knitting machines began being used to knit hosiery for the elite.
 A local knitting industry slowly emerged in Scotland, which began the production of knitted stockings for circulation across Europe.
 The first knitting loom was built in 1816, and the first even woolen textile factory was opened in 1856 by Eugene Rodier.